Pharmacy first

 Unsure if Pharmacy First is right for you?

-If you're unsure, please contact Kensington Medical Centre.
+If you're unsure, please speak to your local pharmacy, who will be able to advise if it is within their scope to treat, under these schemes.
+Or you can contact Kensington Medical Centre.
 Our reception team will be happy to advise you on the most appropriate service for your needs.

 Page created: 19 November 2020